jamque/Unreal-VR-C-from-GameDev.TV/Apunts VR.md

 **BEWARE!
 If project fails to build.
 Go to Android Studio and Uninstall SDK tools 31.0.
 Unreal will download itself the version that need.**

 - In Output Log, when process finish, you would see a line like *Stating Intent* followed by your poject name.
-This marks that your game is in your Oculus headset.
+This marks that your game is running in your Oculus headset.

 ## Step 7 - Testing our Oculus Quest Build
+Launch Icon in Unreal runs your game directly in your Oculus Quest 2 headset.
+But you can found your APK in Apps/Unknown Sources folder in Oculus Menu and execute it.
 ## Step 8 - Sharing our test build with others
+Before create a .APK:
+- In Unreal Editor in *Edit ->Project Settings* search in *Platforms-> Android* tab and check *Package game data inside .APK?*

+In Unreal Editor Select Menu *File->PackageProject->Android->Android ASTC*, select folder destination where you want your .APK file.
+And the packaging process will begin.

+In the process, Unreal create a folder named **Android_ASTC** in the destination folder selected with these files:
+- Uninstall_[ProjectName]-armv7.bat
+- Install_[ProjectName]-armv7.bat
+- [ProjectName]-armv7.apk

+Send this .APK file to your friends

+Use SideQuest https://sidequestvr.com/ to upload your game in another Oculus headset.

+---
+---
+---

 # Step tp VR